stroke-input/stroke-input-data/README.md

 Leniently.
 Notable examples:

 - `U+4E5D` 九 can have left-slash either 1st or 2nd.
+- `U+5315` 匕 can have left-slash either 1st or 2nd.
 - `U+6208` 戈 can have dot either last or 2nd-last.
 - `U+65B9` 方 can have left-slash either 2nd-last or last.